Blakley/Password-Security-Demo/README.md

 ## Deployment

-* To start the server, execute the `server.py` file and navgiate to the [server url](http://127.0.0.1:5000/).
+- To start the server, execute the `server.py` file and navgiate to the [server url](http://127.0.0.1:5000/).

-* You can test the security of the login forms via: [Burp Suite](https://portswigger.net/burp), [John the Ripper](https://github.com/openwall/john), or by running the `attack.py` file as explained above.
+- You can test the security of the login forms via: [Burp Suite](https://portswigger.net/burp), [John the Ripper](https://github.com/openwall/john), or by running the `attack.py` file as explained above.

+## SecureWeb

+- Project renaming